 - Writing to the appropriate Head of Service or Executive Director

-- Attending one of the Council's Township Forums to raise an issue of local concern
+- Attending one of the Council's Neighbourhood Engagement meetings to raise an issue of local concern

 - Contacting your local councillor